 Making the step to find a counsellor and ask for help is a positive one.

-Counselling is a talking therapy, providing you with a confidential safe place to be heard, experience relief, and gain awareness with a trained professional who works with you to help you find meaning and put the pieces of your story together.
-The therapeutic process is also about celebrating your strengths and developing self compassion.
+A professional counsellor provides you with a confidential space to be heard, experience relief, and gain awareness, helping you find meaning and put the pieces of your story together.
+Counselling is also about celebrating your strengths and developing self-compassion.

 Depression, low mood